The Freedman's Savings and Trust Company

 Backstory and Context

 Massachusetts Senator Charles Sumner brought a bill before Congress to have the bank secured by the federal government.
 President Abraham Lincoln signed into law the “Act to Incorporate the Freedman’s Savings and Trust Company”.
 The charter allowed low-risk investments and no loans.
-Between 1865 and 1871, the bank expanded to thirty-seven branch offices in seventeen state and District of Columbia.
+Between 1865 and 1871, the bank expanded to thirty-seven branch offices in seventeen states and the District of Columbia.
 Printed on the bank materials was “on temperance, frugality, economy, chastity, the virtues of thrift & savings”.
 In 1867, the bank’s headquarters was moved to Washington, D.C.
-Eventually, Congress lightened the regulations and allowed loans and higher-risk investments.
+Eventually, Congress loosened the regulations and allowed loans and higher-risk investments.

 Sager, Julie.
 (2017).
 Historical Echoes: The Legacy of Freedman's Savings and Trust.
 Retrieved from http://libertystreeteconomics.newyorkfed.org/2017/02/historical-echoes-the-legacy-of-freedmans-savings-trust.html

 Washington, Reginald.
 (1997).
 The Freedman's Savings and Trust Company and African American Genealogical.
 Retrieved from www.archives.gov/publications/prologue/1997/summer/freedmans-savings-and-trust.html